-How to Pick the Right Hair Density When You Buy A Hair System?
+Some Tips on Picking the Right Hair Density When You Buy A Hair System

 What does Hair Density mean?

 Your hair density refers to how many strands of hair grow per square inch of your scalp, while the hair density of a hair system refers to the amount of hair that is ventilated onto the base of a hair system.

 When choosing a hair system online, there are many different options for hair density.
 Which one should I choose that can look natural on me?
 Read on to find out.

 Hair System Density Options

 Hair systems come in a line of densities.
 You can get these generally from extra light (60%), light (80%), light to medium (100%), medium (130%), medium to heavy (150%), and heavy (180%).
 Most people who will be getting a hair system are going to fall somewhere between light to medium (100%) into the medium (130%) range.
 It's really important to get the right density hair system.
 If it is very off, it will definitely not look correct.
 There is wiggle room you can probably go a little bit lighter than your natural hair.
 You can go a little bit heavier than your natural hair, but if it is completely on other sides of this spectrum, it's going to be a very noticeable thing.

 The next factor to consider is actually Age.
 Age is really important to consider because as we progress through our life, almost all men do lose some hair.
 The density of their hair decreases if you look at men in their sixties, seventies, eighties, you'll see that there's less hair than someone who was a teenager or a man in his twenties.